How to clean a washing machine – easy ways to banish mould and odours

 As with all cleaning chores, there are lots of natural, organic remedies and cleaning hacks that have been tried and tested as an alternative to chemical cleaners like bleach.

-White vinegar is the go-to product for many homemade household cleaners and can be used for everything from cleaning hardwood floors to cleaning a BBQ, because of its natural acidic qualities.
+Cleaning with white vinegar is the go-to product for many homemade household cleaners and can be used for everything from cleaning a BBQ to cleaning matt kitchen cupboards because of its natural acidic qualities.
 You can make an effective washing machine cleaning solution by mixing white vinegar with bicarbonate of soda.

 What you will need: